BJMdotNET/pr1nc3/topics/the-roots/index.md

 ----

- - [**"From Neil to J. Lo: The 10 greatest Twin Cities concerts of 2019 (so far) -- Here are the performers who thrilled us."**](http://www.startribune.com/from-neil-to-j-lo-the-10-greatest-twin-cities-concerts-of-2019-so-far/512907922/) by Jon Bream in [Minneapolis Star Tribune](http://www.startribune.com/) on 19 July 2019 about The Roots ([mirror](https://web.archive.org/web/*/http://www.startribune.com/from-neil-to-j-lo-the-10-greatest-twin-cities-concerts-of-2019-so-far/512907922/))
+ - [**"From Neil to J. Lo: The 10 greatest Twin Cities concerts of 2019 (so far) -- Here are the performers who thrilled us."**](http://www.startribune.com/from-neil-to-j-lo-the-10-greatest-twin-cities-concerts-of-2019-so-far/512907922/) by Jon Bream in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 19 July 2019 about The Roots ([mirror](https://web.archive.org/web/*/http://www.startribune.com/from-neil-to-j-lo-the-10-greatest-twin-cities-concerts-of-2019-so-far/512907922/))

 ----